peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 ## Comments on Media Type Registrations {#comments}

 Comments on registered media types may be submitted by members of the community to the IANA at iana@iana.org.
-These comments will be reviewed by the media types reviewer and then passed on to the "owner" of the media type if possible.
+These comments will be reviewed by the media types reviewer and then passed on to the change controller of the media type if possible.

 Submitters of comments may request that their comment be attached to the media type registration itself; if the IANA, in consultation with the media types reviewer, approves, the comment will be made accessible in conjunction with the type registration.

 ## Change Procedures {#change}

-Once a media type has been published by the IANA, the owner may request a change to its definition.
+Once a media type has been published by the IANA, the change controller may request a change to its definition.
 The same procedure that would be appropriate for the original registration request is used to process a change request.

 Media type registrations may not be deleted; media types that are no longer believed appropriate for use can be declared OBSOLETE by a change to their "intended use" field.

 Significant changes to a media type's definition should be requested only when there are serious omissions or errors in the published specification.
 When review is required, a change request may be denied if it renders entities that were valid under the previous definition invalid under the new definition.

-The owner of a media type may pass responsibility to another person or agency by informing the IANA; this can be done without discussion or review.
+The change controller of a media type may pass responsibility to another person or agency by informing the IANA; this can be done without discussion or review.

 The IESG may reassign responsibility for a media type.
 The most common case of this will be to enable changes to be made to types where the author of the registration has died, fallen out of contact, or is otherwise unable to make changes that are important to the community.